-A survey of the main approaches to ethics, issues in personal ethics, such as moral responsibility, decisionmaking, honesty and conscience; and topics in special ethics such as war, abortion, euthanasia, genetic engineering and church-state relations.
+A survey of the main approaches to ethics, issues in personal ethics, such as moral responsibility, decision-making, honesty and conscience; and topics in special ethics such as war, abortion, euthanasia, genetic engineering and church-state relations.
+Fulfills the philosophic studies general education requirement.